 Then there is Monsanto!

-The creation of GMO foods and what it is doing to our earth, our food and the people is a whole story in itself.
+The creation of GMO foods and what it is doing to our earth, our food, and the people are a whole story in itself.

 So there you have a few problems and a few solutions from three passionate people.

 As you noticed much of it is about water and how that is already a problem for some in this world.
-Conserving water is a subject I am passionate about; some of my strategies may seem penny pinching to some but I do not do it to save pennies.
-I do it to be honouring of water the precious resource given to us by this earth.
+Conserving water is a subject I am passionate about; some of my strategies may seem penny-pinching to some but I do not do it to save pennies.
+I do it to be honoring of water the precious resource given to us by this earth.

 Let us celebrate Earth Day by taking care of our beautiful earth every day.
 This is for us now and for generations to come.